 Welcome to the Zoo Insider!

-Join us on Facebook as we visit our animals and various areas around the Zoo, talk with keepers and more with videos and pictures on Monday, Wednesday, Friday and Saturday at 2:00 p.m.
-EDT.
+Join us as we visit our animals and various areas around the Zoo, talk with keepers and more with videos and pictures.

 Don’t have access to social media?
 No worries!
-All videos will be posted to this webpage and to our YouTube channel.
+All videos will be posted on this webpage and to our YouTube channel.

 We visit the bear habitat with Yogi and Boo Boo as they receive enrichment!
 We talk about the importance of enrichment for our animals and making enrichment for your own animals (or family members) at home.